Areas of Study

 I work as a Research Assistant on a collaborative research and community development project called A New Habitat for Manufactured Housing in Tucson.
 The project is a partnership between the UA School of Geography and Development (PIs Mark Kear and Margaret Wilder), Habitat for Humanity, and the City of Tucson's Ward 3 Office, and is funded by the Haury Program in Environmental and Social Justice.
 The aim of the project is to first better understand the geographies of vulnerability (economic, social, environmental, etc) associated with manufactured housing in the region, and then to work with community partners and residents to produce policy recommendations and material transformations in some of Tucson's most vulnerable manufactured housing communities.

-I also co-facilitate a writing workshop at the Arizona State Prison Complex-Tucson in association with the Prison Education Project housed in the University of Arizona's Department of English.
+I also co-facilitate a weekly writing workshop at the Arizona State Prison Complex-Tucson in association with the Prison Education Project housed in the University of Arizona's Department of English.

 - Police power and criminalization